A Life with Purpose (Takeaways from Nick Vujicic's Limitless Possibilities)

 - Nick Vujicic

-Last July 29, Nick flew to the Philippines to share his story and bring inspiration to Filipinos through his event entitled "Limitless Possibilities".
-One of my closest friends and I were privileged to watch him live in Araneta Coliseum during the afternoon session of his event.
+On July 29, 2016, Nick visited the Philippines to share his story and inspire thousands through his event, “Limitless Possibilities.”
+One of my closest friends and I were privileged to watch him live at the Araneta Coliseum during the afternoon session.

 “There is no such thing as chance or coincidence,” Nick declared.
 God has our lives planned and set for His purpose.
 Nick, having no limbs, has lived his life according to how God has destined to use him for His glory.
 Nick has never let his circumstances become hindrances for him to fulfill his destiny.
 He emphasized that the way we handle our circumstances is just a matter of perspective.
 We can choose to complain or be thankful.
 We can choose to have FAITH or to have FEAR.
-He echoed a bible verse, faith is to believe in something we cannot see; and fear means False Evidence Appearing Real.
-“There is a greater purpose we cannot see,” Nick mentioned.
-We tend to focus on our problems rather than on our purposes.
-And, we often forget that “miracles could come from broken pieces.”
+He echoed a bible verse, faith is to believe in something we cannot see; and fear is simply False Evidence Appearing Real.
+“There is a greater purpose we cannot see,” Nick reminded us.
+Too often, we focus on our problems instead of our purposes, forgetting that “miracles could come from broken pieces.”

-I love what Nick said, “Who is better to tell you your purpose and identity than the One who created you?”
+One of my favorite moments was when Nick asked, “Who is better to tell you your purpose and identity than the One who created you?”
 He also quoted a bible verse on the latter part of the program about the blind man whom Jesus healed, “Jesus answered, ‘Neither hath this man sinned nor his parents: but that the works of God should be made manifest in him.’”
-(John 9:3) Nick, without arms and legs, has seen that he has a destiny to fulfill.
-With strong conviction, he declared that we don't try to fulfill our destiny, we will never reach our goal.
+(John 9:3) Nick sees his condition the same way—an opportunity for God’s strength to shine through.
+With conviction, he urged us to try, to act courageously even when we’re afraid.
 He said, “Courage is not when you're not afraid.
 Courage is when YOU DO IT when you're not afraid.”
 It is a call for us to TRY, and to be not afraid to fail.
 And when we do fail, all we need to do is to get up and try again, try harder.
 And, we'll get better as we try harder.

 “Many successful people start from zero.”
 Nick shared his story on how he has become a speaker.
 It started when a simple janitor in the school encouraged him to try to speak in front of students.
 It took three months of convincing and chasing by the janitor before Nick gave in and decided to give it a try.
 And when he did, a lot of people have been touched, moved, and blessed by his story and his faith.
 And as he tried to make motivational speaking his profession, he began calling schools to offer his service.
-He contacted them one by one, 52 schools rejected him; on his 53rd try, it was a “YES!”
-But, it was an epic fail for him for he was just paid $50 for a five-minute talk when he travelled for two hours to go forth and two hours to get back and he had to pay his brother $50 for driving for him and another amount of money for the fuel.
-With this failure, Nick got discouraged.
-However, when he was about to give up, God had begun opening doors of opportunities for him to speak up which reached around 35,200 invitations as of this writing.
+He contacted them one by one, 52 schools rejected him.
+On his 53rd try, he finally got a “yes,” only to be paid $50 for a talk that cost him more to attend.
+Still, what seemed like failure became a stepping stone.
+As of this writing, Nick has received over 35,000 speaking invitations worldwide.
+His perseverance is a testament to how God turns small beginnings into extraordinary callings.

 Nick reminded us that in whatever we do, we should do it with all of our hearts.
 For as long as our hearts, minds, and spirits yearn to do it, let us do it mightily one step at a time.
 Other people may discourage and criticize us but we should never let them derail us from the purposes we have in our lives.
 Quoting Nick, “Take off my tongue, take off my ears, strip off my nose, and burn my face; but they can't touch my spirit.
 They can't touch my heart.
 They can't touch my mind.”

-Nick's challenge to us as he ended his speech, “And if I, without arms and legs, can reach out to be the hands and feet of love, of truth, and of faith, then we all can help someone.”
+Nick ended his talk with a challenge: “And if I, without arms and legs, can reach out to be the hands and feet of love, of truth, and of faith, then we all can help someone.”

 Comments